amalmarzooq2002/GA_Capstone/README.md

 1 - The mass of dielectron source particles.<br/>
 2 - Dominance of interactions in quantity, transverse momentum and spatial distribution.<br/>
-3 - The difference in both electron characteristics.<br/>

 As probes:

-4 - Important events dominance in Barrel versus Endcaps region.<br/>
+3 - Important events dominance in Barrel versus Endcaps region.<br/>
-5 - The Invariant mass resolution of both regions.<br/>
+4 - The Invariant mass resolution of both regions.<br/>